How can I access and understand citation data?

 • Web of Science: (Clarivate's abstract and citation database)

-• OpenAlex: (open, community-driven scholarly database)
+• OpenAlex: (An open, community-driven scholarly metadata source)

 • Scite: (platform combining citation data with qualitative citation context)